 The Financial Aid Office will determine your eligibility status.
 If you do not qualify for grant assistance you may apply for a William D. Ford Federal Direct Loan.
 If you are found eligible for grant assistance, you will receive an award letter that details the aid source(s) and total funds available to be applied to your student account.
-Should awards exceed your direct billed charges, the additional funds may be used to purchase books and educational supplies at the on-campus Follett Bookstore.
-To do this, please sign the required form at the College’s Business Office.
+Should awards exceed your direct billed charges, the additional funds may be used to purchase books and educational supplies at the on-campus Barnes and Noble Bookstore.
+To do this, please sign the required form at the College’s Bursar’s Office.

 File Completion Verification

-Click Verification for information regarding verificaiton procedures required to complete your file.
+Click Verification for information regarding verification procedures required to complete your file.

 Are loans for you?